Russian airstrike hits base in western Ukraine, kills 35

 Lviv governor Maksym Kozytskyi said most of the missiles fired Sunday “were shot down because the air defense system worked.”
 The ones that got through through killed at least 35 people and wounded 134, he said.

-Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, 250 kilometers (155 miles) from Ukraine’s border with Slovakia and Hungary, an attack the city’s mayor said was intended “to sow panic and fear.”
+Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, which is less than 150 kilometers (94 miles) north of Romania and 250 kilometers (155 miles) from Hungary, countries that also are NATO allies.
 The airport, which includes a military airfield as well as a runway for civilian flights, also was targeted Friday.

 Fighting also raged in multiple areas of the country overnight.
 Ukrainian authorities said Russian airstrikes on a monastery and a children's resort in the eastern Donetsk region hit spots where monks and refugees were sheltering, wounding 32 people.